 Returns are a necessary inconvenience whenever you sell products, even online.
 It’s important to make the process as efficient and hassle-free as possible.
 So when it comes to issuing a refund, which method is better: store credit vs refund?

 Considering store credit instead of a more traditional refund offers several advantages worth considering.
 While setting up a store credit system may require some effort, the benefits to your bottom line often justify the investment.
+What’s more, this system is easy to implement with the right tools!

 In this article, we will explain what store credit is and why you should consider it.
 Then we will compare the benefits of using store credit vs a refund system.
 So, let’s get started!